 Before connecting: configuring your Taranis for Windows 10

 Before we do any connecting to your computer, let’s get the Taranis setup first.
-You’ll want to configure a specific controller setting just for FPV Freerider.
+You’ll want to configure a specific controller setting just for FPV Freerider – or for other simulators in general.
 To start, press MENU.
 Then press the Minus (-) key until you scroll down to a blank slot.
 Once you’re on a blank space, press and hold the Enter (ENT) key.
 Select ‘Create Model’ again pressing the Enter (ENT) key.
 Press the Plus (+) or Minus (-) keys until you navigate to the Quadcopter image (that’s the one on the very right).
 Once selected, press Enter (ENT).

 You’ll see a diagram of a quadcopter and some channel stuff, just press the PAGE button four times until you reach this screen:

 Go ahead and press and hold the Enter key until the screen changes.
 You should now see your model created on the list of available models:

 Make sure your craft is highlighted, then press the PAGE key.
 Once there, change the Model Name to whatever you like, for instance FPV Freerider.
 Hit Enter to start editing, then use the Plus and Minus keys to change the letter.
 If you long press the Enter key, you will change the letter to a capitalized version.
 Once you’re done typing, press the EXIT key.

 Now scroll up (press the Plus (+) key) and go through the various settings.
 The ones we care about are External RF and Internal RF.
 Both of these options should be set to OFF, as we don’t need to run the radio while we are connected to our PC!
 To change them, navigate to the Mode setting for each, press Enter, then press the Minus (-) until you change the option to OFF, then press Enter again.